 Nowadays, the kitchen is no longer a closed room, exclusively used for cooking.
 It is increasingly common to open the kitchen area to the rest of the home, merging the ambiance and fostering cohabitation relationships.
 In this case, the kitchen, dining room and reading area are turned into a single space that, even though versatile, still is consistent and homogeneous.

 Fernando de Bustos

-Santos: Kitchen island and columns: FINE Cashmere; cabinet: ALUM-01 NOIR Black Aluminium
+Santos: kitchen island and columns: FINE Cashmere.
+Glass door unit: ALUM-01 NOIR Black Aluminium

 Parallel to the kitchen island

 Profim: Chic chair 20HW Black / SY15 / Kateha: Allium Salt&Peppar rug size 200x300 cm / Other items: curved rectangular table made to order in walnut wood, size 250x105x75 cm.
 Ceiling with a tinted pine wood structure.
 Rendered perimeter LED lighting.
 Vintage LED zenithal luminaires

 Santos: modular system with a FINE Walnut Vertical Earth finish / Amura: Uchiwa armchair CM87 Nabuk 5060 metal base Nichel / Brokis: Jack O’Lantern decorative lamp model Small PC1053 Black

 Brokis: Muffins Wood lamp model PC849 American Walnut.
 Muffins Wood lamp model PC850 American Walnut

 Kettal: Cala Dining Armchair Wood Legs.
 Riva Low Club Armchair

 The high-end furniture has a clean design that enhances the space’s harmony.
 The wooden finishes, present in many items, provide aesthetic coherence, creating visual links that favour a natural, fluid and barrier-free transition between both ambiances.